Overview

 Case Report

-Doris’ body was found tied up with defensive marks on her knuckles, forearms, and a cut on her upper lip.
+Doris’ body was found tied up with defensive marks on her knuckles, forearms, and her upper lip was split.
 The autopsy concluded she had died of asphyxiation.
 The initial reports following Doris’ murder was that it was a robbery gone wrong.
 Newspapers stated Doris had walked in on the robbery and recognized the perpetrators.
 Four men were initially charged with the murder—Julio Martin Chamorro, Nelson Lopez Dangles, Armando Llanes Whitesell, and Eric Volz.
 The robbery theory was abandoned by police who started calling it a crime of passion stemming from jealousy.

 Armando Llanes, Doris’ boyfriend at the time, was never taken into custody and was suspiciously removed from the list of suspects.
 It was later learned that the family had close ties with senior levels of the national police and the Nicaraguan Attorney General had possibly been the private attorney of the family business years before.